Effective Co-Parenting In Arizona

 Never forget.
 You are not their mom or dad.
 Your stepchildren live in your home; it’s their home, too.
 You married their mom or dad, but you are not their mom or dad.
 You are busting in on what they thought was their entire family.

 They don’t want a replacement for what they already have.
-Give them breathing room to get comfortable with your presence first.
+Give them the breathing room to get comfortable with your presence first.
 Then do your best to get to know them better; learn about their interests.
 You don’t need to be their mom or dad.
 You can be a friend, a role model, a peacekeeper, etc. Just don’t try to replace mom or dad and you’ll eventually find your place in an effective co-parenting role.

 More Articles About Child Custody in Arizona